Shuggie Bain: Reception

-The novel was widely reviewed, not without reservations, but almost uniformly positive in the final assessment, and found a place on many prominent lists of the best books of 2020.

 Writing in The Observer, Alex Preston said: "Rarely does a debut novel establish its world with such sure-footedness, and Stuart's prose is lithe, lyrical and full of revelatory descriptive insights.
 This is a memorable book about family, violence and sexuality."
 Reviewing for The New York Times, Leah Hager Cohen wrote that "the book would be just about unbearable were it not for the author's astonishing capacity for love.
 He's lovely, Douglas Stuart, fierce and loving and lovely.
 He shows us lots of monstrous behavior, but not a single monster — only damage.
 If he has a sharp eye for brokenness, he is even keener on the inextinguishable flicker of love that remains."

 In the Daily Telegraph, Cal Revely-Calder called the novel "an astonishing portrait, drawn from life, of a society left to die – forgotten by those who didn't believe in society, and told it to care for itself."
 Allan Massie in The Scotsman noted that Stuart "hides nothing of the horrors of galloping alcoholism, but there is a gallantry about Agnes which commands respect and admiration, however reluctantly."
 Michael Delgado of Literary Review described the relationship between Agnes and Shuggie as having "an overwhelming intensity of feeling," perhaps because it is so heavily drawn from Stuart's life: "Reading the details of it is like taking repeated abdominal punches, one for each time Agnes hauls herself onto the wagon and tumbles back off again."

-The review in Kirkus Reviews concluded: "How can love be so powerful and so helpless at the same time?
+The starred review in Kirkus Reviews concluded: "How can love be so powerful and so helpless at the same time?
 Readers may get through the whole novel without breaking down—then read the first sentence of the acknowledgements and lose it.
 The emotional truth embodied here will crack you open.
 You will never forget Shuggie Bain.
 Scene by scene, this book is a masterpiece."
-Comparing the book to another of the year's Booker Prize shortlisted works, Real Life by Brandon Taylor, Shougat Dasgupta noted in The Hindu that both novels were "bound by a sense of dread and a groping towards love", and went on to describe Shuggie Bain as a part of a "rich seam of contemporary Scottish working class writing."
+Comparing the book to another of the year's Booker Prize shortlisted works, Real Life by Brandon Taylor, Shougat Dasgupta noted in The Hindu that both novels were "bound by a sense of dread and a groping towards love", and went on to describe Shuggie Bain as part of a "rich seam of contemporary Scottish working class writing."
 Summarising, the review stated: "Occasionally, Shuggie Bain, with its sentimentality and overwhelming squalor, can veer close to self-parody but is always pulled back from the brink by its enormous heart, by the enormous love that binds Shuggie to Agnes."